-As you may know… I’m a hexie addict, and when Diane Gilleland of CraftyPod contacted me about participating in her Mug Rug Blog Hop, I couldn’t say no!
+I’ve created a hexie tutorial for All Points Patchwork Blog Hop.
+As you may know: I’m a hexie addict.
+So when Diane Gilleland of CraftyPod contacted me about participating in her Mug Rug Blog Hop, I couldn’t say no!
 She has recently published the book: All Points Patchwork that is chuck full of all sorts of tips and tricks for English Paper Piecing (EPP).
 She covers everything you can think of… and then some.
 It’s a great book to add to your quilting library!

-If you have many different colored hexies, this is a really fun way to realize ideas.
-For my larger quilts, I layed hexie graph paper over a picture of what I wanted to create and colored in the hexies accordingly to abstractly represent the underlying image.
-Once I have the basic solid-color layout – I physically lay out each hexie and arrange / re-arrange the individual pieces until I’m happy.
-That usually is the hardest part of the whole process and can take months to do.
+For large quilts, I use a hexie grid over an image of what I want to create, and color in the hexagon shapes accordingly.
+This abstractly represents the underlying image.
+Once I have this basic solid-color layout, I baste hexies in those colorways with patterned fabric.
+I physically lay out each hexie and arrange them until I’m happy.
+That usually is the hardest part of making a quilt like this.

-Once a design is all laid out and finalized, I start sewing my pieces together.
-Some people like to sew these as flowers and piece them that way, but I like to sew the hexies in rows, then sew the rows together.
+Once a design is all laid out and I’m happy with each hexie placement, I start sewing my pieces together.
+Some like to sew these as flowers and piece them that way.
+However, I like to sew the hexies in rows, then sew the rows together.

-How do I stitch my hexies?
 I use both a ladder stitch and a whipstitch.
-I worked on some illustrations to show my process.
+There are some illustrations to show my process.
 This is just the way I do it – everyone has their own style.
-In All Points Patchwork on Page 48, Diane explains how she sews these together… and on page 200 she describes a ‘skimming whipstitch’ which I use a lot!
+In All Points Patchwork on Page 48, Diane explains how she sews these together.
+On page 200 she describes a ‘skimming whipstitch’ which I use a lot!

-When passing the needle through from the front to the back, try not to catch any fabric – if you do, that little stitch will show.
+When finished with the ladder stitch, pass the needle from the front through to the back, without catching any fabric – if you do, that little stitch will show.

-Then, when all the strips are stitched, you can stitch the strips together into rows.
-To sew the rows together, I lay them flat next to each other and whip stitch from one end to the other.
+Once all the rows are stitched, you can stitch the rows together.
+To sew the rows together, I lay them flat next to each other and use a skimming whipstitch from one end to the other, knotting at each corner.

 Once all the pieces are sewn together, it’s time to start thinking about quilting and binding.
 Also time to pull those papers out!
 The tools I use for this is a wooden skewer and a seam ripper.